-- d.
+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - d.
 Military Justice Litigation Career Track (MJLCT) Considerations.
 The delivery of military justice is both a core competency and a primary mission of the JAG Corps.
 To meet this mission, the JAG Corps has established the MJLCT to identify, select, develop, train, and retain judge advocates who have demonstrated aptitude for military justice litigation.
-The board is instructed to value litigation experience when selecting the best qualified officers.
-In order to build a cadre of trained litigators, MJLCT officers are expected to spend significant portions of their careers in litigation and military justice billets.
-As they gain seniority, they should serve in positions with increasing degrees of leadership and supervision of other litigators.
+Reserve Component officers may have qualified for Military Justice Litigation Career Track (MJLCT) while on active-duty though the MJLCT is not available for Reserve Component officers.
+The lack of MJLCT qualification should not be viewed negatively for Reserve Component officers.
+The board is instructed to value overall litigation experience when selecting the best qualified officers.
 Experience as a defense attorney and as a prosecutor are equally important. - e.
 Navy Reserve Officers Recalled to Active-Duty.
-A recalled officer's record shall not be discounted simply because it contains fewer reserve-duty fitness reports than a peer's record.
-For Reserve Component officers, all specified standards can be satisfied through SELRES service or a combination of SELRES, mobilization, Definite Recall, and ADSW/ADOS positions. - f.
+A reserve officer's record shall not be discounted simply because it contains fewer reserve-duty fitness reports than a peer's record as a result of extended periods of active-duty.
+For Reserve Component officers, all specified standards can be satisfied through SELRES service or a combination of SELRES, mobilization, Definite Recall, and ADSW/ADOS positions.
+Mobilization and volunteering for activation opportunities is encouraged and valued by the Navy.
+In evaluating periods of extended active-duty, the board shall favorably consider the officer's sustained superior performance in positions of increasing complexity, responsibility, and leadership. - f.
 Assignment to Office of Military Commissions (OMC).
-On May 14, 2008, Deputy SECDEF wrote that "military commissions are a national priority.
+On May 14, 2008, Deputy SecDef wrote that "military commissions are a national priority.
 Conducting a fair, just, and transparent military commissions process is the Department's top legal services priority and necessitates our commitment to dedicate the right number of and most skilled legal practitioners the Department has to offer."
 The JAG Corps has met this commitment to provide skilled legal practitioners to OMC by detailing officers from every JAG Corps core practice area.
 The JAG Corps must continue to value the important contributions of skilled legal practitioners at OMC. - g.
 Navy Reserve Law Program Accession Programs.
 The Change of Designator (COD), Direct Commission Officer (DCO), Inter-Service Transfers, and Prior Officer Accession Programs enhance the Navy Reserve JAG Corps' fleet-focus and connection to the